nexiality/documentation/release/nexial-core-v4.2.changelog.md

 ### [javaui commands](../commands/javaui)
 - First draft release of the **NEW** `javaui` commands.
 These commands are designed to support automation for Java desktop application - Swing, SWT, RCP for now.
 Future release aim to support GEF and JavaFX.
-Underlying automation capability is based on jubula.
+Underlying automation capability is based on jubula
 - Commands currently implemented:
   - [`startLocalAgent(port)`](../commands/javaui/startLocalAgent(port))
   - [`stopLocalAgent(port)`](../commands/javaui/stopLocalAgent(port))